oscaro/django-o18n/README.md

 Setup
 -----

-o18n is designed for Django ≥ 1.6 and Python ≥ 3.2.
-(Python 2.7 may work too.)
+django-o18n is designed for Django ≥ 1.6 and Python ≥ 3.2 or 2.7.

 It relies on a list of supported countries and languages declared in the `COUNTRIES` setting.
 For example: